-The Women on Wall Street Project began as a joint initiative of Mehri & Skalet and the National Council of Women’s Organization to remedy the historic pay disparities impacting women working in the financial sector.
+The Women on Wall Street Project began as a joint initiative of M&S and the National Council of Women’s Organization to remedy the historic pay disparities impacting women working in the financial sector.
 Since its inception, the project has revealed a great deal about Wall Street’s failures to allocate business opportunities to its female financial advisors.

-In each of these victories, Mehri & Skalet went beyond financial remuneration to require each Wall Street firm to change policies regarding account distributions, partnership arrangements, retention, diversity training, and other management responsibilities.
-We have established a firm foundation for gender equity on Wall Street for years to come.
+In each of these victories, Mehri & Skalet, PLLC went beyond financial remuneration to require each Wall Street firm to change policies regarding account distributions, partnership arrangements, retention, diversity training, and other management responsibilities.

 The gender discrimination class action was filed by three female financial advisors on behalf of female financial advisors who were employed by Wells Fargo Advisors/Wachovia Securities.